yochaigal/cairn/wip/2e/procedures.md

 #### Supply

-- Characters can hunt, fish, or forage for food, with the first PC to take this action collecting 1d4 **Rations** (3 uses each).
+- One or more party members may hunt, fish, or forage for food, collecting 1d4 **Rations** (3 uses each).
+The chance of a greater bounty increases with each additional participant (e.g. 1d4 becomes 1d6, up to a maximum of 1d12).
-- The chance of a greater bounty increases with each additional participant (e.g. 1d4 becomes 1d6, up to a maximum of 1d12).
-Relevant experience or equipment may also increase the bounty.
+- Relevant experience or equipment may also increase the bounty collected.
 - The party may encounter homes and small villages, spending gold and a full **watch** to resupply.

 #### Make Camp

 - The party stops to set up camp in the wilds.
-Each party member (and their mounts) consume a **Ration**.
+Each party member (and their mounts) consumes a **Ration**.
 - A **lookout rotation** is set so that the party can sleep unmolested.
 A smaller party may need to risk sleeping unguarded or switch off sleeping over multiple days.
 - Party members that were able to rest remove all of **Fatigue** from their inventory.